ahmed-masud/isa/ISA-CONTEXT-COMMANDS.md

 computer show stats                     # See stats computer ask "What should I work on?"   # AI guidance

-# Or with full phrases
+# Or with natural questions
-computer do check if everything is healthy computer do show me context stats
+computer are the services healthy computer show me the context stats
 ```

 ### After Adding New Context